 The type of medication your doctor prescribes depends on the cause of your proctitis.

 - Proctitis caused by a bacterial or viral infection can be treated with antibiotics or antiviral medications (such as medications for herpes).

 - Proctitis caused by radiation therapy , bleeding from chronic proctitis may cause anemia.
 Your doctor may prescribe iron supplements.

 - Proctitis caused by IBD.
 Your doctor will work to reduce the inflammation caused by your IBD.
 You may take anti-inflammatory medications (such as corticosteroids, sulfasalazine, or other drugs) or medications to stop diarrhea.

 - Proctitis caused by antibiotics.
 Your doctor may prescribe metronidazole (Flagyl) or vancomycin (Vancocin).
 These drugs can kill the harmful microbes that may grow in place of "friendly" bacteria your intestine after you take antibiotics.

 In more severe cases of proctitis from radiation therapy, ablation therapy may be used to destroy bleeding tissue.
 Laser therapy uses a laser to cauterize the tissue, while argon plasma coagulation uses argon gas.

 Nutrition and Dietary Supplements

-A comprehensive treatment plan for proctitis may include complementary and alternative therapies.
-Ask your team of health care providers about how to bring these therapies into your treatment plan.
-Always tell your health care provider about the herbs and supplements you are using or considering using.
+A comprehensive treatment plan for proctitis may include complementary and alternative therapies (CAM).
+Ask your team of health care providers about how to include CAM into your treatment plan.
+Always tell your provider about the herbs and supplements you are using or considering using.